jstol/tennis-maddpg/README.md

 agent's side or if the agent hits the ball out-of-bounds.

 ## Solved
-The environment is considered solved when the agent can receive an average reward of +0.5 or more, over a window of 100 episodes.
-(Note: the reawrd per agent is summed over each episode, and the max of this value is taken as the episode score).
+The environment is considered solved when one of the agents can receive an average reward of +0.5 or more, over a window of 100 episodes.
+(Note: the reward per agent is summed over each episode, and the max of this value is taken as the episode score.)

 ## Setup
 ### Code Setup